-To date, LMDC has received surveys from 24 Cultural Enhancement Fund (CEF) recipients.
+To date, LMDC has received surveys from over two dozen Cultural Enhancement Fund (CEF) recipients.
 These surveys are helping LMDC evaluate the economic impacts of the CEF program as well as enabling LMDC to evaluate progress in meeting the program's overall goals.
 Survey questions relate to leveraging funding, generating economic benefits, promoting access to the arts, and creating a vibrant community.
-LMDC is developing a database and tracking tool to produce the estimates of program benefits and impacts.
+LMDC has developed a database and tracking tool to estimate the program benefits and impacts.
 The survey responses are being input into this database.
 See the activity progress narratives for the CEF Program.